honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 - Clicking an action button will:
   - Modify the selected entity's dimensions based on the action.
   - Update the radar chart, sliders, and comparison result.
   - Display a random thought related to the action below the chart for 20 seconds.
+The thought will be enclosed in quotation marks and specify which entity is thinking or saying it (e.g., "Human is thinking: 'The view is so nice, nature is relaxing.'").
   - Append the dimension improvements (e.g., "Improvement: +5 memory, +5 perception") under the thought.
 The word "Improvement" is underlined for emphasis.

 ### Example

 - **Action**: Traveling
-- **Thought**: "The view is so nice, nature is relaxing, I like the sea breeze and the feeling of the sand touching my feet."
+- **Thought**: "Human is thinking: 'The view is so nice, nature is relaxing, I like the sea breeze and the feeling of the sand touching my feet.'"
 - **Improvement**: "+10 perception, +5 goal orientation"

 ## Technical Details